djeada/Git-Notes/notes/squashing_commits.md

+## What is squashing?

+Squashing is the process of combining multiple commits into a single commit.

+## Squashing vs merging

+Merging is reserved for branches.
+Squashing is used to combine two or more commits that are usually on the same branch.
+Common practice is to make many smaller commits for yourself and then combine them into larger ones with more informative messages before merging with the *dev* or *master*.

 ## Squashing N last commits

-Squashing is the process of combining multiple commits into a single commit:

 To combine 3 last commits into a single commit and write a new commit message from scratch, use: